jeremiahsb/abogen/README.md

 # Install abogen
 pip install abogen
 ```
 > If you get "No matching distribution found" error, try installing it on supported Python (3.10 to 3.12).
 You can use [pyenv](https://github.com/pyenv/pyenv) to manage multiple Python versions easily in Linux.
+Watch this [video](https://www.youtube.com/watch?v=MVyb-nI4KyI) by NetworkChuck for a quick guide.

 Then simply run by typing: